 This the Text Mode content of the project:

-As you can see, after we have entered some heading and an intro paragraph (using some classes to spice things up), we’ve used 3 gallery shortcodes to place the 5 images in the arrangement you see on the project page.
-First a 2 image gallery with 2 columns, then a 1 image gallery with 1 column and then again a 2 image gallery with 2 columns.
-Neat right!?
+As you can see, after we have entered some heading and an intro paragraph (using some classes to spice things up), we’ve used three gallery shortcodes to place the five images in the arrangement you see on the project page.

 Using Videos in Projects